HP to RPM Converter

 • Drivetrain losses: Shaft power after gearbox losses is lower than engine power.

 If you only know horsepower without torque, you cannot compute RPM directly.
 You would need either a torque estimate at the same condition or the full power–torque curve to interpolate.
-When in doubt, ask for rated torque at the target power or convert using SI units to reduce confusion.
+When in doubt, ask for rated torque at the target power, or switch the Torque Unit to N·m and let the tool handle the conversion.

 Units Reference